 - Formal tone.
 Fair-mindedness is one of the basic principles of academic writing.
 You need to convey statements or arguments from an objective point of view.
 For this reason you are not allowed to use “I” statements in your academic papers.

 - Referencing.
 Academic texts usually contain a reference list, works cited section or bibliography that contains original sources used while creating the text, so the reader can easily find it on their own if necessary.

 All these points can be applied to any type of academic writing: essays, dissertations, term papers, reports, research papers, and other types of texts.

 As you can see, it’s impossible to become a great writer after one essay.
 You need a lot of practice before you will be able to produce high-quality essays.
 Invest your time and effort to learn more about academic writing and try it in practice.
 If you have no assignment to begin your practice, pick any topic over the internet and don’t waste your time!
 The sooner you begin your practice, the greater results you will receive in future.

 Become a Successful Academic Writer With GPALabs

 Still have questions on how to “write an essay”?
 On our blog you can find a wide range of essay samples, academic writing tips, and advice.
-For example, here you can read a guide on how to write a well-structured essay.
 Our team is here to provide you with the most helpful information about academic writing.
 For those cases, when you have no possibility to write a paper on your own, you can ask our professional writers for help.